She's Leaving Home: Background

-McCartney was inspired by a story on the front page of the Daily Mail, about a girl named Melanie Coe.
-Although McCartney invented most of the content in the song, Coe, who was 17 at the time, has said that most of it was accurate.
-In actuality, Coe left with her boyfriend, a croupier.
-She did not "meet a man from the motor trade", although her boyfriend had previously been in that trade.
-She left in the afternoon while her parents were at work, while the girl in the song leaves early in the morning as her parents sleep.
-Coe was found ten days later because she had let slip where her boyfriend worked.
-When she returned home, she was pregnant and had an abortion.
+McCartney was inspired to write the song after reading a Daily Mail article about Melanie Coe, a 17-year-old runaway from Stamford Hill.
+McCartney fictionalised much of the song's narrative, but Coe has said it is largely accurate to her own experience.
+The only inaccuracies were that Coe's boyfriend was a croupier, not a car dealer, and that she left in the afternoon, not the morning.
+Coe was found ten days after leaving because she had inadvertently revealed her boyfriend's workplace.
+Upon returning home, she was pregnant and had an abortion.

-Coincidentally, Coe had actually met McCartney three years earlier, in 1963 when he chose her as the prize winner in a dancing contest on ITV's Ready Steady Go!.
+Coincidentally, Coe had met McCartney in 1963, when he chose her as the prizewinner in a dancing contest on ITV's Ready Steady Go!.
 An update on Coe appeared in The Guardian in December 2008, and she was interviewed about the song on the BBC programme The One Show on 24 November 2010.
 In May 2017, Rolling Stone magazine carried an interview with Coe to commemorate the 50th anniversary of the album's release.

 John and I wrote "She's Leaving Home" together.
 It was my inspiration.
 We'd seen a story in the newspaper about a young girl who had left home and not been found.
 There were a lot of those at the time, and that was enough to give us a story line.
-So, I started to get the lyrics.
+So I started to get the lyrics.
 She slips out and leaves a note and then the parents wake up and then ...
 It was rather poignant.
 I like it as a song, and when I showed it to John, he added the Greek chorus.